 Sword had served as Secretary-Treasurer of the WV AFL-CIO since January 1, 2013, managing the group’s financial accounts and actively participating in political and legislative processes on behalf of its members.

-In addition to his duties at the WV AFL-CIO, Sword is a member of the PEIA Finance Board and serves on the board of the United Food Operation and has been Secretary-Treasurer for two arms of the WV AFL-CIO, HRDE, a non-profit organization that provides low-income housing for West Virginia’s seniors and disabled, and HRDF, a non-profit organization that provides tools for disadvantaged individuals to succeed in the workplace.
+In addition to his duties at the WV AFL-CIO, Sword is a former member of the PEIA Finance Board and serves on the board of the United Food Operation and has been Secretary-Treasurer for two arms of the WV AFL-CIO, HRDE, a non-profit organization that provides low-income housing for West Virginia’s seniors and disabled, and HRDF, a non-profit organization that provides tools for disadvantaged individuals to succeed in the workplace.

 Prior to joining the leadership of the WV AFL-CIO, Sword worked for the American Federation of Teachers-West Virginia, from 1999 to 2012.
 He began his 13-year career with the AFT-WV as benefits coordinator and eventually transitioned to political director.
 During his tenure, Sword helped develop and coordinate a campaign that allowed for 15,000 teachers and service personnel to transfer from a defined contribution plan to a defined benefit retirement plan, essentially guaranteeing those educators a pension upon retirement.